-Name Principal Occupation or Employment and Other Business Affiliations Age ge Since Richard A. Wien chard A. Wien Mr. Wien has been a director since 1982.
-He is Chair of the Board's Safety Committee.
-Mr. Wien played an active role in the management of Wien Airlines until 1969, when he was elected President of Merric, Inc., an Alaska helicopter contract and charter service company.
-After Merric merged with Era Aviation in 1973, Mr. Wien served as Era's Executive Vice President until 1981.
-He has been Chairman and Chief Executive Officer of Florcraft, Inc. (retail flooring), Fairbanks and Anchorage, Alaska, since 1986.
-He is also a director of Alaska Airlines and Usibelli Coal Mine.
-CONTINUING DIRECTORS WHOSE TERMS EXPIRE IN 2009 CONTINUING DIRECTORS WHOSE TERMS EXPIRE IN 2009 Name Principal Occupation or Employment and Other Business Affiliations Age Director Since Patricia M. Bedient Ms. Bedient has been a director since December 2004.
+Name Principal Occupation or Employment and Other Business Affiliations Age Since Patricia M. Bedient Ms. Bedient has been a director since December 2004.
 She serves as the Chair of the Board's Audit Committee and on the Board of Alaska Airlines.
-Ms. Bedient is Senior Vice President of Finance and Strategic Planning for Weyerhaeuser, one of the world's largest integrated forest products companies.
+Ms. Bedient is Executive Vice President and Chief Financial Officer for Weyerhaeuser, one of the world's largest integrated forest products companies.
 A certified public accountant, she served as the managing partner of Arthur Andersen LLP's Seattle office prior to joining Weyerhaeuser.
 Ms. Bedient also worked at the firm's Portland and Boise offices as a partner and as a CPA during her 27-year career with Andersen.
 Ms. Bedient is on the Weyerhaeuser Foundation Board and the advisory board of the University of Washington School of Business.
 She has also served on the boards of a variety of civic organizations, including the Oregon State University Foundation Board of Trustees, the World Forestry Center, the City Club of Portland, St. Mary's Academy of Portland and the Chamber of Commerce of Boise, Idaho.
 She is a member of the American Institute of CPAs and the Washington Society of CPAs.
 53 2004 Bruce R. Kennedy Mr. Kennedy has been a director since 1972.
 He is Chairman Emeritus of Alaska Air Group and served as the Company's Chairman, Chief Executive Officer, and President from 1985 to 1991.
 He was also Chairman of Alaska Airlines from 1979 to 1991, Chief Executive Officer from 1979 to 1990, and President from 1978 to 1990.
 He is on the Horizon Air Board and serves as Chairman of Quest Aircraft Trust, an aircraft design and manufacturing company.
 68 1972 Jessie J. Knight, Jr. Mr. Knight has been a director since 2002 and serves on the Board's Compensation and Governance and Nominating Committees.
 He is Executive Vice President of External Affairs at Sempra Energy, a company that develops energy infrastructure, operates utilities, and provides related products and services to more than 29 million consumers in the United States, Europe, Canada, Mexico, South America and Asia.
 Before assuming his current position in 2006, Mr. Knight served as the President and Chief Executive Officer of the San Diego Regional Chamber of Commerce from 1999 to 2006, and as a commissioner of the California Public Utilities Commission from 1993 through 1998.
 Mr. Knight is also on the boards of Alaska Airlines and the San Diego Padres Baseball Club.
 He is a standing member of the Council on Foreign Relations.
-56 2002
+56 2002 J. Kenneth Thompson Mr. Thompson has been a director since October 1999 and serves on the Board's Governance and Nominating Committee and its Safety Committee.
+He served as Executive Vice President of ARCO's Asia Pacific oil and gas operating companies in Alaska, California, Indonesia, China and Singapore from 1998 to 2000.
+Prior to that, he was President of ARCO Alaska, Inc., the parent company's oil and gas producing division based in Anchorage.
+Mr. Thompson is President and CEO of Pacific Star Energy LLC, a private energy investment company in Alaska, with partial ownership in the oil exploration firm Alaska Venture Capital Group (AVCG LLC) where he serves as the Managing Director.
+He is on the board of directors of Coeur d'Alene Mines Corporation, Horizon Air, and serves on a number of community service organizations.
+55 1999